STAT545-UBC-hw-2019-20/stat545-hw-MarinStatsLectures/README.md

 ## Repo Orientation

 This is currently a _work in progress_, and the location of files, etc, may shift around a bit.
-Each assigbnment will be contained in a different folder.
+Each assignment will be contained in a different folder.

 - Here you can find the [Homework 1 Files.](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-MarinStatsLectures/tree/master/hw01)

+- Here you can find the [Homework 2 Files.](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-MarinStatsLectures/tree/master/hw02)

+- Here you can find the [Homework 3 Files.](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-MarinStatsLectures/tree/master/hw03)

 - Aside from homework, you can find some [useful links here](https://github.com/MarinStatsLectures/STAT545-participation/blob/master/navigating_github.md).